pawel-kw/dbt-demo/README.md

 ## Questions?

-If you have questions about the requirements, please email [interviewer@bank.com].
+Don't hesitate to contact us if you have questions about the requirements.

 **Note**: This is a take-home challenge.
-Please complete it independently without external help.
+Please complete it independently without help from other people.

 ---

-Good luck! 🚀
+Good luck!